antonfirsov/docs/2020/03-Mar/Roslyn/Roslyn.md

     var editor = new SyntaxEditor(root, context.Document.Project.Solution.Workspace);
     ```

-4. You’ll notice a red squiggle under SyntaxEditor.
-That’s because you’re missing a using directive for the SyntaxEditor type.
+4. You’ll notice a red squiggle under `SyntaxEditor`.
+That’s because you’re missing a using directive for the `SyntaxEditor` type.
 Be sure to add the following using directive to the top of your file:

     ``` csharp
     using Microsoft.CodeAnalysis.Editing;